home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 Given that most of these migrants would not have been recorded (i.e. would have passed by unseen), this suggests an impressive flux of redwings on these days.
 If, on 07/11/2017, the same rate applied up to the coast, 21 km away, a conservative estimate would be 44000 redwings passing through this 21 km wide band of countryside just on this one day.
 Of course the flux may be higher at S. Raynham than elsewhere (Raynham may just happen to be a kind of 'hotspot' owing to local topography or similar).

-great titPresent year-round, nesting in the shed at H.H., dilapidated walls etc and in starling/tit boxes installed in 2014.
-Often on bird-feeders.
+great titPresent year-round, nesting in the shed at Hillside House, dilapidated walls etc and in starling/tit boxes installed in 2014.
+Previously often on bird-feeders (no longer in use).

 blue titPresent year-round, nesting in dilapidated buildings, walls etc and in starling/tit boxes installed in 2014.
 During 2014 a pair nested in a natural hole in a large cypress tree next to the plot.
-On bird-feeders.
+Also one year a pair nested in a telephone line pole-mounted junction box near the A1065.

 coal tit